 RFID cards are a more secure alternative to traditional passwords, as they are difficult to replicate and do not require manual input.
 This makes them ideal for physical access and identity management applications, where security is paramount.

-How an RFID card works
+How does an RFID card work?

 RFID cards work by emitting a radio signal that a scanner can read.
 The scanner emits a signal that the card receives, which then responds by transmitting the information stored on the card.
 This process allows the card to be read without having to be physically touched by the scanner.